reactjs/react.dev/src/content/reference/react-dom/components/style.md

 ### Rendering an inline CSS stylesheet {/*rendering-an-inline-css-stylesheet*/}

-If a Component depends on certain CSS styles in order to be displayed correctly, you can render an inline stylesheet within the component.
+If a Component depends on certain CSS styles in order to be displayed correctly, you can render an inline stylesheet within the Component.

 If you supply an `href` and `precedence` prop, your Component will suspend while the stylesheet is loading.
 (Even with inline stylesheets, there may be a loading time due to fonts and images that the stylesheet refers to.)
 The `href` prop should uniquely identify the stylesheet, because React will de-duplicate stylesheets that have the same `href`.